irwins/blog/content/posts/introduction-to-arg.md

 }
 ```

 Now here's the thing, this will do if you have one subscription.
-So at first I wasn't impressed until...
-I had a customer with 150+ subscriptions that needed managing...
+So at first, I wasn't impressed until...
+I had a customer with 150+ subscriptions that needed managing.
 Can you imagine all that context switching?
-The horror...
+The horror.
 That's where ARG shines!

 Here's what the kql would look like: